dynamsoft-docs/web-twain-docs/faq/extend-free-trial.md

 ## How can I extend my free trial?

-You can extend your trial license by logging into the <a href="https://www.dynamsoft.com/customer/index" target="_blank">customer portal</a> and going to the <a href="https://www.dynamsoft.com/customer/license/trialLicense" target="_blank">trial license center</a>.
-The customer portal allows you to extend your trial for maximum two times with each extension limited to 15 days.
+You can extend your trial license for free on <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dwt" target="_blank">the license page</a>.
+Each extension is valid for up to 15 days, with a maximum of two extensions allowed.

 If you need longer period of trial license, please send your project requirement and timeline to <a href="mailto:support@dynamsoft.com" >support@dynamsoft.com</a>.
 You can also contact our support team via the <a href="https://www.dynamsoft.com/company/contact/" target="_blank">online chat service</a> available on our website.